sendgrid/docs/source/Classroom/Deliver/Delivery_Introduction/segment_your_email_traffic_with_subusers.md

   show: true
 ---

-If you have a Pro plan or higher at SendGrid then you have the ability to segment your email traffic with us through the creation of subuser accounts.
+If you have a Pro plan or higher at SendGrid then you have the ability to segment your email traffic with us through a combination of subuser accounts and whitelabels.
 Account segmentation is usually done to keep [marketing](http://sendgrid.com/docs/VidGrid/Marketing_Emails/Design/newsletter_basics.html) and [transactional](http://sendgrid.com/mkt/assets/pdfs/SendGrid_Leveraging_Email.pdf) email traffic separate.
 This allows for more organized and useful statistics, and an easier understanding of account reputations.
 It also allows for individualized application and feature management on a per account basis.
 Segmentation can even be established at the IP level, which, when combined with subusers, can fully separate email traffic so that they are separate entities all together.

 ## Basic Subuser Segmentation